Protect My Privacy

 As an experiment, search for your name in a search engine.
 You might be surprised at what appears.
 If you have a common name, try a search with the word Cornell, or the name of your hometown.

-There is always some chance that information you send over the Internet, or store online could fall into untrustworthy hands.
+There is always a chance that information you send over the Internet, or store online, could fall into untrustworthy hands.
+Take steps to protect your online privacy.

 - Limit who has access to your information.
 Online information can make it easier for someone to steal your identity, or set you up for some sort of scam.
 For example, if you post your bank name on social media, someone could easily email you a very convincing phish (fraudulent email) claiming that you need to change your password--only to trick you into giving your information away, so that they can sign in and steal your money.